-Amidst all the announcements in last week's Budget 2022 speech, one caught our attention - there's going to be an increase in property tax rates.
+Amidst all the announcements in this year's Budget 2022 speech, one caught our attention - there's going to be an increase in property tax rates.
 The good news?
 It's only going to affect properties with an Annual Value of over $30,000.
 The bad news?
 People in Singapore still don't know what their property Annual Value is!

 And since it is also linked to things like the GST Voucher, which Finance Minister Lawrence Wong affirmed is a permanent feature, let us show you how easy it is to find the Annual Value of your property.